dsog/macos-virtualbox-vm/README.md

 To build a VM running macOS, follow the directions below:

   1. Download the installer from Mac App Store (it should be available in the 'Purchases' section if you've acquired it previously).
 The installer will be placed in your Applications folder.
-(Should work for Yosemite, El Capitan and Sierra - 10.10-10.12.)
-  2. Make the script executable and run it: `chmod +x prepare-iso.sh && ./prepare-iso.sh`.
+  2. Run `./prepare-iso.sh`.

       If the script fails to find the installer you can specify its path as the first parameter.
 By default, the output is saved as <Yosemite|El Capitan|Sierra>.iso on the Desktop.
 You can change this using the second parameter.
       Example: